 - Federal Excise Tax: Frequently Asked Questions (FAQs) - U.S. Energy Information Administration (EIA)

-Please cite use of these data and images.
+Citing: Please cite use of these data and images.
 California Energy Commission [Year].
-California Energy Commission [Dashboard Title] Data last updated [insert date last updated].
-Retrieved [insert date retrieved] from [Dashboard URL]
+California Energy Commission Data last updated [insert date last updated].
+Retrieved [insert date retrieved] from [Page URL]

 Refiner Margin

-The price of crude oil is based on the daily market price for crude oil from the Alaska North Slope published by the Alaska Department of Revenue.
+The price of crude oil is based on the volume-weighted average of crude oil purchases reported by refiners.
 The market price of crude oil also includes its own share of costs and profits.
 In the case of a vertically integrated oil company, the same company that owns and operates the oil field also owns and operates the refinery.
 Several vertically integrated oil companies operate in California including BP, Chevron, ExxonMobil, and Shell.

 For simplicity, the refining margins shown are based on producing one barrel of gasoline from one barrel of crude oil.
 No adjustments are made for other refined products.